Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 Because your reputation as an engineer is on the line, especially since you signed a contract.
 Even more, your work will still probably impact the public.

-Imagine if your Doctors botched your surgery because they thought you’re an ass.
-This wouldn’t fly in any courtroom.
+Imagine if your Doctor botched your surgery because they thought you’re an ass.
+Lawyers would have a field day with this doctor.

 #14 Always ask your questions